-Zakai et al (2007) evaluated 13 potential biomarkers for independent predictive ability compared with established risk factors, using data from 4510 subjects followed for 9 years in the Cardiovascular Health Study.^{58,} Lipoprotein (a) was 1 of 7 biomarkers that had incremental predictive ability above the established risk factors (Table 3).
+Zakai et al (2007) evaluated 13 potential biomarkers for independent predictive ability compared with established risk factors, using data from 4510 subjects followed for 9 years in the Cardiovascular Health Study.^{68,} Lipoprotein (a) was 1 of 7 biomarkers that had incremental predictive ability above the established risk factors (Table 3).

-Waldeyer et al (2017) analyzed data of 56,084 participants from Biomarkers for Cardiovascular Risk Assessment in Europe project, which followed 7 prospective population-based cohorts across Europe, with a maximum follow-up of 24 years, to characterize the association of Lp(a) concentration with major coronary events, incident CVD, and total mortality.^{59,} The highest event rate of major coronary events and CVD was observed for Lp(a) levels at the 90th percentile or higher (p<.001 for major coronary events and CVD).
+Waldeyer et al (2017) analyzed data of 56,084 participants from Biomarkers for Cardiovascular Risk Assessment in Europe project, which followed 7 prospective population-based cohorts across Europe, with a maximum follow-up of 24 years, to characterize the association of Lp(a) concentration with major coronary events, incident CVD, and total mortality.^{69,} The highest event rate of major coronary events and CVD was observed for Lp(a) levels at the 90th percentile or higher (p<.001 for major coronary events and CVD).
 Adjusting for age, sex, and cardiovascular risk factors, compared with Lp(a) levels in the lowest third in the 67th to 89th percentile, there were significant associations between Lp(a) levels and major coronary events (HR, 1.3; 95% CI, 1.15 to 1.46) and CVD (HR, 1.25; 95% CI, 1.12 to 1.39) (Table 3).
-For Lp(a) levels at the 90th percentile or higher, the aHR for the association between Lp(a) and CVD, it was 1.44 (95% CI, 1.25 to 1.65) compared with Lp(a) levels in the lowest third.
-There was no significant association between Lp(a) levels in the lowest third.
+For Lp(a) levels at the 90th percentile or higher, the aHR for the association between Lp(a) and major coronary events was 1.49 (95% CI, 1.29 to 1.73) and for the association between Lp(a) and CVD, it was 1.44 (95% CI, 1.25 to 1.65) compared with Lp(a) levels in the lowest third.
+There was no significant association between Lp(a) levels and total mortality.

-Lee et al (2017) investigated whether elevated circulating Lp(a) level was a key determinant in predicting the incidence of major adverse cardiovascular events among the participants of the Dallas Health Study, a multiethnic prospective cohort with a median follow-up of 9.5 years (N =3419 patients).^{60,} Quartiles 4 of Lp(a) and oxidized phospholipid on apo B-100 were associated with HRs for time to major adverse cardiovascular events of 2.35 (95% CI, 1.50 to 3.69) and 1.89 (95% CI, 1.26 to 2.84), respectively, adjusting for age, sex, body mass index (BMI), diabetes, smoking, LDL, HDL-C, and triglycerides (Table 3).
-The addition of major apolipoprotein(a) isoform and 3 LPA single nucleotide variants prevalent among white, black, and Hispanic subjects in the model attenuated the risk, but significance was maintained for both Lp(a) and oxidized phospholipid on apo B-100.
+Lee et al (2017) investigated whether elevated circulating Lp(a) level was a key determinant in predicting the incidence of major adverse cardiovascular events (MACE) among the participants of the Dallas Health Study, a multiethnic prospective cohort with a median follow-up of 9.5 years (N =3419 patients).^{70,} Quartiles 4 of Lp(a) and oxidized phospholipid on apo B-100 were associated with HRs for time to MACE of 2.35 (95% CI, 1.50 to 3.69) and 1.89 (95% CI, 1.26 to 2.84), respectively, adjusting for age, sex, body mass index (BMI), diabetes, smoking, LDL, HDL-C, and triglycerides (Table 3).
+The addition of major apolipoprotein(a) isoform and 3 LPA single nucleotide variants prevalent among White, Black, and Hispanic subjects in the model attenuated the risk, but significance was maintained for both Lp(a) and oxidized phospholipid on apo B-100.

 Some researchers have hypothesized that there is a stronger relation between Lp(a) and stroke than CHD.
 Similar to the situation with cardiac disease, most prospective studies have indicated that Lp(a) level is an independent risk factor for stroke.
-In a prospective cohort study, Rigal et al (2007) reported that an elevated Lp(a) level was an independent predictor of ischemic stroke in men (Table 3).^{61,} not taking hormone replacement therapy (Table 3).
-However, for women who were taking hormone replacement therapy, Lp(a) levels were not a significant independent predictor of cardiovascular risk (HR, 1.13; 95% CI, 0.84 to 1.53; p=.18).
+In a prospective cohort study, Rigal et al (2007) reported that an elevated Lp(a) level was an independent predictor of ischemic stroke in men (Table 3).^{71,}

 There also may be a link between Lp(a) level as a cardiovascular risk factor and hormone status in women.
-Suk Danik et al (2008) reported on the risk of a first cardiovascular event over a 10-year period in 27,736 women enrolled in the Women's Health Study.^{62,} After controlling for standard cardiovascular risk factors, Lp(a) levels were an independent predictor of risk in women
+Suk Danik et al (2008) reported on the risk of a first cardiovascular event over a 10-year period in 27,736 women enrolled in the Women's Health Study.^{72,} After controlling for standard cardiovascular risk factors, Lp(a) levels were an independent predictor of risk in women not taking hormone replacement therapy (Table 3).
+However, for women who were taking hormone replacement therapy, Lp(a) levels were not a significant independent predictor of cardiovascular risk (HR, 1.13; 95% CI, 0.84 to 1.53; p=.18).